 - Encampment Cove, which is free

-Being a national park you are only allowed to camp at the official campsites on Maria Island, so don’t think you can just hike into the bushes and pitch your tent anywhere.
+You are only allowed to camp at the official campsites on Maria Island, so don’t think you can just hike into the bushes and pitch your tent anywhere.

 You do need to bring your own camping and cooking gear as there is none available to rent on the island.